 Just like red wine with chocolate, and milk with cookies, some combinations are enduring classics.
 Here’s another: meat and potatoes.
 But not just any potatoes—Little Potatoes have reinvigorated this duo.

 Unlike a big, bland, starchy potato, Creamers have a distinctive, naturally buttery flavor—with some varieties more pleasantly nutty, and others more mineral in taste.
-Blushing Belle, for example, is slightly sweet with notes of asparagus and artichoke, and a velvety texture.
-Fingerlings, in addition to their spunky shape, are firm yet fluffy with an earthy taste and nutty finish.
+Little Reds, for example, is slightly sweet with notes of asparagus and artichoke, and a velvety texture.
+Little Fingerlings, in addition to their spunky shape, are firm yet fluffy with an earthy taste and nutty finish.

 And you thought tasting notes were just for wine!

 Try these top five protein-with-Little Potatoes pairings for winning combos you can count on to deliver big on the dining table: